 Secondly, in some aspects the level 2 exam is more difficult compared to the level 1 exam.
 The level 2 CFA exam pays great attention to detail and requires analytical skills.
 Additionally, the format of the exam changes.
 For level 2, traditional multiple-choice questions are composed into the so-called item sets.

-An item set consists of a vignette (approximately one-page long description) + 4 to 6 multiple-choice questions (related to the vignette).
-Every exam session includes 44 multiple-choice questions grouped into item sets (here, you can find our prediction about the number of item sets in the level 2 exam).
-You should still have around 12-18 minutes per one item set.
+An item set consists of a vignette (approximately one-page long description) + 4 multiple-choice questions (related to the vignette).
+Every exam session includes 44 multiple-choice questions grouped into item sets (read about our prediction about the number of item sets in the level 2 exam).
+You'll have around 12 minutes per one item set.
 It’s not much when you think of quite lengthy vignettes you must read in order to answer the questions.
 The vignettes will include tons of data, some of which may prove totally irrelevant.

 Another unique thing about level 2 CFA exam prep is topics.
 There are still 10 topics for level 2 (like for level 1) but the topic weights ranges change.
-Equity, Fixed Income, Financial Reporting & Analysis, Portfolio Management, and Ethics have the greatest weight.
+Equity, Fixed Income, Financial Statement Analysis (aka.
+Financial Reporting & Analysis), Portfolio Management, and Ethics have the greatest weight.
 For all level 2 topic weights, see the table further below.

 What study materials should I use to prepare

 for my level 2 CFA exam?

 Because of the detailed nature of level 2 exam, it is believed that the CFA Program Curriculum is the best source of knowledge for level 2 candidates.

 We also believe so, and this is why we encourage you to use your CFA Program Curriculum as much as possible, especially since you’re a 5-month study plan user and still have much preparation time at your disposal.

 Still: Though the curriculum is the best source of knowledge, it doesn’t mean it’s best for knowledge retention.
 Particularly during the revision sessions, you should also depend on reliable complementary materials.
 Choose those presenting the curriculum in the most digestive and user-friendly way.